momsenr/ClinicalSimulationExperiment/README.md

 - pickle
 - scikit-learn

-For example, to install all dependencies with conda, you can use:
+To install all dependencies with conda, you can use:

 ```bash
 conda env create -f environment.yml